 - Stay at home and away from others if you are feeling ill.

-- Avoid crowds and, wherever possible, practice “social distancing” of remaining at a distance of 2 meters away from strangers, as recommended by the PHAC.
+- Avoid crowds and, wherever possible, practice “social distancing” of remaining at a distance of 2 metres away from strangers, as recommended by the PHAC.

 Contingency Planning for You or Your Loved One